ovgu-ailab/lgm2022/ass0.md

 **Please read the entire text carefully for information on submissions etc.**

 **This assignment does not need to be handed in.
-However, if you struggle with the contents (particularly part 1), you likely do not fulfill the prerequisites for this class.**
+However, if you struggle with the contents of part 1, you likely do not fulfill the prerequisites for this class.**

 ## General Assignment Notes
-- You may work on the assignments in groups (up to three people).
-They will generally consist of writing code, usually to implement some kind of generative model and to apply it/play around with it a little bit.
+- Assignments will generally
+consist of writing code, usually to implement some kind of generative model and to apply it/play around with it a little.
 If something is unclear or you run into trouble, **ask**.
 Do not spend all week doing nothing!
 Ask questions on Mattermost (or via Gitlab issue) in a _public_ channel since other people might have the same question (or be able to provide an answer)!

 - Programming must be done in Python 3.x and Tensorflow 2.x.

+- Code should be your own.
+In the event that you take parts of code from elsewhere, clearly indicate this and provide a source.
+Do not copy-paste complete tutorials from elsewhere as your submission.
+Plagiarism is not permitted!

 - Tasks are often deliberately open-ended in order to encourage exploration.
 Don't concern yourself with achieving X% of points.
 These assignments are for you to